mikisupor96/mihaiKodes/README.md

 24. Wrap the content in a `container` class to center them.(use alt + down or up to move stuff across screen)
 25. Add `hover` and `focus` effect border top to indicate where the user is at.
 26. Install `react fontawesome`, then import into Navbar.js, we add a hamburger icon.
 Then add it as a `react` component.

+-Change title tag to your name.[COMPLETE]
+-Apply a favicon tag.[COMPLETE]
+-The animated effect that occurs in various places is probably a bit over the top, may be affecting performance and quickly becomes irritating.[COMPLETE]
+-You need to have a button to download a PDF copy of your CV (recruitment have a template that you can use).[COMPLETE] -You should detail all of the languages/libraries that you have trained on and used in your projects.
+The best way to do this is to display the official logo for each.[COMPLETE]
+-MS certification?[COMPLETE]
+-The colours for the form need adjusting as the input is virtually invisible when it loses focus.
+Similarly, the text on the submit button is not visible until it is hovered over[COMPLETE]